graphql/graphql-scalars/README.md

 Anyone may review pull requests.
 Feedback may or may not be incorporated at the discretion of the original author.
-When they consider the pull request has reached a satisfactory state, but not before a 2 week review window, the author may ask a TSC member to merge the pull request.
+When they consider the pull request has reached a satisfactory state, the author may ask a TSC member to merge the pull request.
 The TSC will then merge the pull request without further discussion.

 ### Review process for other parts of this repository